-Response actions in individual buildings during school hours will include:
+Response actions in individual buildings during and after school hours will include:

-- The Principal is informed. - The Principal will inform the Chief Emergency Officer to work to determine level of threat. - The Principal will contact the appropriate law enforcement agency, if necessary. - The Principal will monitor the situation, adjust response as appropriate, and utilize Building Emergency Response Team, if necessary. - Chief Emergency Officer will notify the District Superintendent's Office
+- The first person aware of suspected or confirmed instances of acts of violence (implied or direct) will immediately notify the Principal or designee. - The Principal or designee will inform the Chief Emergency Officer to work to determine level of threat. - The Principal or designee will contact the appropriate law enforcement agency, if necessary. - The Principal or designee will monitor the situation, adjust response as appropriate, and utilize Building Emergency Response Team, if necessary. - Chief Emergency Officer will notify the District Superintendent's Office